IndieMarkus/ProdynaToDoApp/README.md

 # ProdynaToDoApp

 This simple "ToDo"-Entry management app is a programming exercise from Prodyna given to me during a Job applicaition.

+The presentation slides can be found under https://docs.google.com/presentation/d/1S2up8O7WMQGUJJBGsXZGIe4xdEyH6ORw73wtJ_dmq7Y/edit?usp=sharing or in the pdf file in this repository.

 From here on, the rest of the readme is automatically generated and contains all instructions for building and running.

 #